microsoft/vsmarketplace/Unpublish specific version - Solution proposal.md

 ## Top problem scenarios

 - **Unable to rollback mistakes**: Published a package accidentally or to learn/test publishing.
-Examples are accidentally uploading a wrong build, a package not intended to be public, or a package with wrong version number.
+Examples are accidentally uploading a wrong build, a package not intended to be public, or a package with a wrong version number.
 Usually, the need is to unpublish the latest version.
-Currently the work around is to roll back by republishing an old version and forcing everyone to update to that new version even though it has no new features/fixes.
+Currently, the workaround is to roll back by republishing an old version and forcing everyone to update to that new version even though it has no new features/fixes.
 - **Partial releases**: Publishing failed during a multi-platform release, resulting in partial release/update which needs to be rolled back.
 A common scenario of failure reported by customers is that validation or signing randomly errors out and works on reupload.
 - **Recalls**: A critical security or copyright issue has been discovered in a published version, so it needs to be removed immediately to prevent further harm further down the supply chain.
 - **Renaming**: Need to rename an extension (The only way to DIY rename a package is to publish it under a new name)